Riccardo Ferrarotti

 The transition from executive chef to business owner demanded skills culinary school had not taught.
 “It’s a big difference, being an executive chef and running your own restaurant,” Riccardo acknowledged in a 2013 interview with The Star.
 “I learnt how to manage myself and others.
 Previously, I just had to worry about the kitchen, whether we had enough supplies and when to inform the purchasing department to make an order.
 Now, I have to keep track of my waitstaff, learn how to delegate jobs to others so that I can concentrate on the larger strategic picture.”
 The challenge was not cooking—that he had mastered across three continents—but building a sustainable business around cooking.

-As Simple as That #
+As simple as that #

 Riccardo presents as a practical problem-solver rather than a visionary entrepreneur.
 His philosophy is direct: “Simple, neat and tasty.
 You need to be able to let the customer identify what is on their plate using their 3 senses: smell, taste, and sight.
 If it’s too complicated, it can spoil the whole experience.”